nx-js/observer-util/README.md

 ### Reaction scheduling

 Reactions are scheduled to run whenever the relevant observable state changes.
 The default scheduler runs the reactions synchronously, but custom schedulers can be passed to change this behavior.
 Schedulers are usually functions which receive the scheduled reaction as argument.
-For example the React Easy State scheduler delegates the render scheduling to React Fiber.

 ```js
 import { observable, observe } from '@nx-js/observer-util'